 Purchases of machinery and equipment were \$551,000 for the three months ended March 31, 2000, which consisted primarily of improvements to our domestic facilities.
 During the three months ended March 31, 2000, we spent approximately \$205,000 on furnishings, \$162,000 on equipment and \$19,000 on leasehold improvements at our new facility for our inTEST Sunnyvale operation, which relocated during the quarter.
-We estimate that we will spend an additional \$425,000 on leasehold improvements to complete this facility in the second quarter of 2000.
-Our lease on this facility entitles us to a reimbursement of approximately \$275,000 of the amount we spend on leasehold improvements and we expect to receive this reimbursement during the third quarter of 2000.
+We spent an additional \$425,000 on leasehold improvements to complete this facility in the second quarter of 2000.
+Our lease on this facility entitles us to a reimbursement of approximately \$275,000 which we received during the second quarter of 2000.
 We spent approximately \$115,000 on manufacturing and computer equipment at various other domestic operations during the quarter.
-We plan to relocate our headquarters and primary manufacturing facility during the third quarter of 2000 and we estimate the total cost of leasehold improvements and other costs associated with the move will be approximately \$1,000,000.
+We plan to relocate our headquarters and primary manufacturing facility during the third quarter of 2000 and we estimate the total cost of leasehold improvements and other costs associated with the move will be approximately \$1.0 million.